Stunning Milos beaches

 Milos beaches on the east side

 There are a few quiet and pebbled beaches on the east side such as Voudia, Kastanas, Tria Pigadia, and Kolimpisionas, but we didn’t visit them.

 Going further to the north, after them, there is the famous Paliorema beach, which can be reached by boat or by car from the village Zefiria.
 During our one-day sailing trip around Milos, we stopped there for a short swimming break.
-It is a very interesting and unusual beach considering that there is an abounded sulfur mine next to it.
+It is a very interesting and unusual beach considering that there is an abounding sulfur mine next to it.
 Even today you can see there the remains of the mine’s construction, tracks, and a few ruined buildings.
-The water is emerald and crystal clear, and sand and pebbles are golden-yellow.
+The water is emerald and crystal clear, and the sand and pebbles are golden-yellow.

 Milos beaches on the south

 In my opinion, in the south, there are a few most beautiful beaches on the island.

 In the southeast of the island, there is a fantastic Paliochori beach, located about 10 km from Adamas.
 It is accessible by car following the paved road from the village Zephyria and by bus as well.
 It is about 2 km long and it consists of three smaller beaches.
 All around Paliochori, you can find several taverns, bars, and rooms for rent as well.

 The first one is Deep Blue, an organized beach with sunbeds and umbrellas.

 On the top, there is a beach bar Deep blue with a fantastic view.